Profar homers, Clevinger deals in Padres' 4-1 win vs Rockies - WHIZ News

 UP NEXT

 The teams play a day-night doubleheader Tuesday.
-Rockies RHP José Ureña (1-3, 4.67 ERA) is scheduled to start the first game.
-The Padres hadn’t named starters for either game, and the Rockies hadn’t announced a starter for the second one.
+Rockies RHP José Ureña (1-3, 4.67 ERA) is scheduled to start the first game against Padres RHP Yu Darvish (9-4, 3.24).
+The Rockies hadn’t announced a starter for the second game, while the Padres will go with RHP Reiss Knehr (0-0, 0.00).

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports